 Being a student means you’re a chameleon.
 You catch up with your favorite YouTubers in the morning, take notes in class during the day, collaborate with your peers in the afternoon, and then probably end up binging on too many Netflix episodes at night.
 Yeah, we know, it’s an addiction.
 We also know that you need a laptop that can follow you through your busy schedule without missing a beat.

-Normal laptops favor storage over speed, but the IdeaPad Flex Series takes a different approach.
-With available solid state drives, you can boot up in seconds, and your favorite apps will load and run without any hesitation.
+Normal laptops favor storage over speed, but the Ideapad Flex 14 takes a different approach.
+With a 128GB solid state drive, you can boot up in seconds, and your favorite apps will load and run without any hesitation.
 It’s the perfect setup for when you’re making the mad dash between classes and can’t afford to wait for your laptop to catch up.

 Much, much more